 Starlight Cinema City Theatres

-Do you feel the need for speed?
+Do your kids feel the need for speed?
 K1 Speed is a favorite Anaheim kids’ activity.
-The venue features electric go-kart opportunities for people of all skill levels.
-Most people sign up for the Arrive & Drive race option, which gives you the ability to race against up to 11 other racers at a time.
+The venue features electric go-karts for drivers of all skill levels.
+The popular Arrive & Drive race option gives drivers the ability to race against up to 11 other racers at a time.

-Unlike traditional racing games, this one doesn’t reward you for pure luck.
-Instead, every driver receives rewards for using good strategy and skill on the racetrack.
+However, instead of racing for position, drivers race against the clock where skill, consistency, and strategy are rewarded.
 Live telemetry allows you to monitor your performance on the track and make adjustments as necessary.

 Cross Roads Escape Games